How to Prevent the Spread of Bacteria in the Workplace?

 clean work desk

 Don’t give bacteria a place to live with a messy desk.
 Clean out used mugs or food containers.
 Make sure any food kept at your desk is sealed.
+Consider using flour storage containers for any dry food items to keep them securely stored and reduce the risk of contamination.

 Educate Others